Train carrying Isobutene derails in Bonner Springs, no injuries reported - NewsBreak

 The fire department said there is no danger to the public at this time.

-Union Pacific is on scene assessing the situation.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Union Pacific is assessing the situation.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0